Butternut Squash Sweet Potato Soup

 I like to measure ingredients with cups especially when working with fresh fruits and vegetables.
 For example, the term “use 1 sweet potato” is a bit vague.
 Have you ever paid attention to the variety of sizes when it comes to fruits and veggies?
 Some of them are gigantic 🙂 For this recipe, I used one small sweet potato and 3/4 of a small to medium butternut squash.
 But again the easiest and most accurate way is to cut the squash and sweet potato into small pieces and then use a cup to measure.
 If you end up not using the whole butternut squash I recommend to peel and cut the whole thing anyway.
 You can store it in the fridge and use it to make this roasted rosemary garlic butternut squash recipe, for example.

 Don’t throw away the seeds.
 Bake them in the oven with a little bit of olive oil and salt until golden brown.
+Check out this recipe for roasted pumpkin seeds.
 They taste super delicious.

 This recipe is a variation of my mom’s delicious butternut squash soup and I have to say that I appreciate everything she does even more after making this soup on my own.
 Because it is not a quick 20 minute one, but it is so worth the time spent.
 Here a few tricks to optimize your time.